People

 Prof. Saikat Dey

-Prof. Saikat Dey earned his doctoral degree in Electrical Engineering from Arizona State University in 2025 and his B.Tech. degree in Electrical Engineering from the Indian Institute of Engineering Science and Technology.
+Prof. Dey earned his PhD and MS degrees in Systems Engineering from Arizona State University in 2025 and 2023, respectively, and his bachelor’s degree in Electrical Engineering from the Indian Institute of Engineering Science and Technology, Shibpur, in 2018.
 From 2018 to 2020, he worked as a Power Electronics Design Engineer at Tagore Technology (now part of GlobalFoundries).
 In 2023, he served as a Power Conversion Control Intern at Lucid Motors, where he worked with the vehicle charging team.

 Dey’s research interests include the design, modeling, optimization, and control of multi-order power electronic converters, as well as high-frequency, high-density, and highly efficient power conversion solutions using wide-bandgap semiconductors.
 His work finds applications in clean energy systems, transportation electrification, extreme temperature and space electronics, and AI-assisted parameter estimation, health monitoring, reliability studies, and optimized converter design.